+You've never had a credit card, so you don't have any credit history.
 You want to buy a house, but you've always paid for everything in cash.
-You’ve never had a credit card.
 Can you get a home loan if you've never had credit?
 It depends.
 Even though you may feel like you're the only one who lives this way, you're not.

 You may still be able to use the information contained in this formula if you want to apply for a no-credit home loan.
 That information will give you a clue concerning what mortgage lenders are looking for.
 The percentages of the components of the credit history that are used in the calculation of a credit score are:

-- 15% – Length of your Credit History
+- Length of your credit history: 15%

-- Cell phone, phone, cable bills
+- Cell phone, phone, and cable bills

 - Utility bills that are not included in rent

-- Union Dues
+- Union dues

-- Child Care
+- Child care

-- School Tuition
+- School tuition

 Sources of No-Credit Home Loans

 Times are changing.
-FICO, the Fair Isaac Corporation that developed the FICO Credit Score, has developed the FICO Score XD which uses alternative data sources.
+FICO, the Fair Isaac Corporation that developed the FICO Credit Score, has developed the FICO Score XD, which uses alternative data sources.
 If the FICO Score XD is widely adopted, it could change the landscape for applicants for no-credit home loans.
 There are also large banks that are developing their own alternative credit scoring methods.

 The Federal Home Loan Administration (FHA) may be a good source of no-credit home loans.
-Housing and Urban Development says that FHA cannot use a borrower's lack of a credit history as the sole reason for rejecting their mortgage loan application.
+Housing and Urban Development (HUD) says that FHA cannot use a borrower's lack of credit history as the sole reason for rejecting their mortgage loan application.